-- First, you have to recognise that you lack the sense of emotional permanence, and then you have to remember that you lack it.
+- The first step is to recognise that you lack the sense of emotional permanence, and the second is to remember that you lack it.

 - The doubts and insecurities that we are feeling might not be true, we always tend to feel this way.

 It is a bit like knowing you have a weak ankle.
-Having a weak ankle doesn’t mean that you can’t run, but you will run better if you can remember that you have a weak ankle.
-So you take your weak ankle into account on an ongoing basis.
+Having a weak ankle doesn’t mean that you can’t run, but you will feel safer running if you can remember that you have a weak ankle.
+So you learn to take your weak ankle into account on an ongoing basis.
 You learn to counteract the deficit, to balance things out.
-The more you do so the further and faster you can run.
+In this way, you start to adapt and live better.

 Patterns of Addiction and Emotional Permanence

 The default patterns of self-rejection that we develop through a lack of a sense of emotional permanence can become part of addiction.
 Addiction thrives on a sense of ourselves as separate, cut off and detached.
 To break the pattern of destructive addictive thinking we might try practice a daily habit of accepting ourselves.
 The healthy emotional permanence that we are working to develop starts with us accepting ourselves.